mufrad12/Orange-HRM-Web-Automation-Selenium-TestNG/README.md

-# Orange HRM Web Automation Selenium TestNG
+# Web Automation on OrangeHRM Website with Selenium estNG
 ### This is a complete project where a Demo site is automated by writing test suites using selenium-webdriver and TestNg as testing framework.

 ## Scenerio